-/X/ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-For the quarterly period ended May 31, 2000 / / Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERNATIONAL, INC. - ------(Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 - ----- (I.R.S.
-Employer (State or other Jurisdiction of Incorporation or Identification No.) Organization) 3165 MCMULLEN BOOTH ROAD, BUILDING B, CLEARWATER, FLORIDA 33761 (Address of Principal Executive Offices) (Zip Code) Issuer's phone number, including area code: (727) 723-0333 (Former name, former address and former fiscal year, if changed since last report).
-Check whether the issuer (1) has filed all reports required to be filed by section 13 or 15 (d) of the Exchange Act during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes /X/ No / / State the number of shares outstanding of each of the Registrant's classes of common stock, as of the latest practicable date.
-As of May 31, 2000, 10,033,889 shares of \$0.01 par value common stock were outstanding.
+/X/ Quarterly report pursuant to Section 13 or 15(d) of the Securities Act of 1934.
+For the quarterly period ended May 31, 2000 // Transition report pursuant to Section 13 or 15(d) of the Securities Act of 1934.
+For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERNATIONAL, INC. (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 (State or other Jurisdiction (I.R.S.
+Employer) Act of 1934.
+For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERNATIONAL, INC. (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 s Exchange For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERNATIONAL, INC. (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 CRYO-CELL INTERNATIONAL, INC. (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 (Exact name of Small Business Issuer as Specified in its Charter) DELAWARE 22-3023093 of Incorporation or Identification No. Organization) 3165 MCMULLEN BOOTH ROAD, BUILDING B, CLEARWATER, FLORIDA 3376 (Address of Principal Executive Offices) (Zip Code) Issuer's phone number, including area code: (727) 723-0333 (Former name, former address and former fiscal year, if changed since last report).
+Check whether the issuer (1) has filed all reports required to be filed section 13 or 15 (d) of the Exchange Act during the preceding 12 months such shorter period that the Registrant was required to file such repor (2) has been subject to such filing requirements for the past 90 days. or for Yes /X/ No / / State the number of shares outstanding of each of the Registrant's class common stock, as of the latest practicable date.
+As of May 31, 2000, 10 shares of \$0.01 par value common stock were outstanding.
 Transitional Small Business Disclosure Format (check one).
 Yes / / No /X/ CRYO-CELL INTERNATIONAL, INC. TABLE OF CONTENTS PAGE PART I - FINANCIAL INFORMATION (UNAUDITED) ITEM 1.
 FINANCIAL STATEMENTS Condensed Consolidated Balance Sheets 3 Condensed Consolidated Statements of Operations 4 Condensed Consolidated Statements of Cash Flows 5 Notes to Condensed Consolidated Financial Statements 6 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS 12

-PART II - OTHER INFORMATION
+MANAGEMENT'S DISCUSSION AND ANALYSIS 12 PART II - OTHER INFORMATION ITEM 1.

-ITEM 1.
 LEGAL PROCEEDINGS 18

 ITEM 6.
-EXHIBITS AND REPORTS ON FORM 8-K 20
+EXHIBITS AND REPORTS ON FORM 8-K